The Holy Grail of Vitamin A: It’s Not Retinol

 by Amanda Beisel

 We have all heard about Retinol - the most commonly used form of Vitamin A in skincare today.
-However few people are aware of Retinaldehyde, a superior form of vitamin A that is more potent but non-irritating.
+However few people are aware of Retinaldehyde, a superior form of vitamin A that is more potent but non irritating.
+The irritation that occurs with retinol and prescription Vitamin A's essentially compromises the skin barrier, and a compromised barrier is the leading cause of all skin issues.
+Encapsulated Retinaldehyde respects the skin barrier while providing exceptional results.

 Vitamin A 101

-Vitamin A has a very long track record of creating real, long term change in the skin.
+Vitamin A has a long track record of creating real, long term change in the skin.
 It is incredibly effective when used in the proper frequency, form, and in a high grade formulation.
-The most superior, non-irritating form being Encapsulated Retinaldehyde.
+However when overly irritating forms of Vitamin A are applied to the skin the opposite will occur - irritation and inflammation being the most prominent issues.

 - It stimulates collagen